 New Hampshire CSA

-We are a Certified Organic Farm that remains
+We are an Organic Farm referal site that remains

 "grows," we deem it a privilege to be associated with